MGHollander/zsh-dotfiles/ALIASES.md

 | `hd` | `hexdump -C` | |
 | `md5sum` | `md5` | macOS has no `md5sum`, so use `md5` as a fallback |
 | `sha1sum` | `shasum` | macOS has no `sha1sum`, so use `shasum` as a fallback |

+Also see the aliases for git that the [Oh My Zsh Git plugin](https://github.com/ohmyzsh/ohmyzsh/tree/master/plugins/git) provides.